-René Delcourt has been appointed on 7th April chairman ad interim of the Federal Science Policy Office
+René Delcourt has been appointed on 1th June 2016 chairman of the Federal Science Policy Office

 Helping to progress towards the Barcelona objective (devoting 3% of the GDP to research and development), participating in job creation and well-being through innovation, optimising the running of the Belgian research area, fighting against climate change: such are the major stakes Belgium has to face.
 With its 2,800 employees, the Federal Science Policy department contributes significantly to meeting these objectives.